multatronic/puppetbox/README.md

 * Puppet
 * Git
 * Vagrant (for testing on VM)
-* A ubuntu VM with puppet on it (for testing on VM )
+* An ubuntu VM with puppet on it (for testing on VM )